 All this talk about writing content that dazzles and astounds is great... but my software is boring with a capital B!
-It's hard to writing something remarkable about
+It's hard to write interesting content about

 Chris Pietschmann said it best: